 - interaction of Royal customers, palace architects, and artists during the epoch of Peter the Great;

-- the memory of the personality of Peter I in the palace and park spaces of the 18th – 19th centuries;
+- memory of the personality of Peter I in the palace and park spaces of the 18th – 19th centuries;

 - museumification of the palace - the experience of designing the image of its Owner;

-- the personality of Peter I in the historical memory and the dynamics of the attitude to the artifacts of his epoch.
+- personality of Peter I in the historical memory and the dynamics of the attitude to the artifacts of his epoch.

 The Conference Organizing Committee reserves the right to reject applications that do not correspond to the theme of the conference and do not meet the above requirements.
 As a result of the conference, we plan to publish a collection of articles and then include it in the RSCI (Russian Science Citation Index).

 The working language of the conference is Russian (English – for the international section).
 Registration is free-of-charge.

 The format and dates of the conference may be altered due to the epidemiological situation.
 The conference may be held online.